Célébration en montagne savoyarde

 • Wood Carvers: Creators of the famous personalized Opinel knives or poyas (paintings on wood).

-• Master Affiners: Who transform raw milk into culinary gold before the eyes of visitors.
+• Master Affineurs: Who transform raw milk into gustatory gold before the eyes of visitors.

-"Participating in an artisanal fair in Savoy is to offer oneself a journey through time where every object has a soul and a story."
+"Participating in a craft fair in Savoie is to offer yourself a journey through time where every object has a soul and a story."

 01 Adapting to the climate

-Even in the middle of summer, mountain evenings can be cool.
-Always bring a "light sweater," especially for night-time Vogues or fireworks over the lake.
+Even in the middle of summer, evenings in the mountains can be cool.
+Always bring a "light sweater," especially for night Vogues or fireworks on the lake.

 During major events like the Démontagnée, city centers are often pedestrianized.
-Prefer shuttles or electric bikes, which are very popular in Savoy in 2026.
+Opt for shuttles or electric bikes, which are very popular in Savoie in 2026.

 04 Local authenticity

-Look for tents housing local producers ("Produit de Savoie" logo).
-Avoid overly standardized stands that do not reflect the true terroir.
+Look for tents where local producers are located ("Produit de Savoie" logo).
+Avoid overly standardized stalls that do not reflect the true terroir.

 Event Focus

-This is one of the purists' best-kept secrets.
-Far from the tourist hustle, this festival brings together shepherds from Savoy and Isère to celebrate the end of summer.
+This is one of the best-kept secrets of purists.
+Far from the tourist hustle, this festival brings together the shepherds of Savoie and Isère to celebrate the end of summer.
 Here, there are no high-tech stages, but campfires, polyphonic songs, and palpable mountain solidarity.

-"Here, one does not come to consume the mountain, one comes to listen to it through the voices of those who live it."
+"Here, we don't come to consume the mountain; we come to listen to it through the voices of those who live it."

 View itineraries